 If by the first anniversary of the day you entered Covered Employment you've worked enough hours to be eligible, you will become a Participant in the Plan on the following January 1 or July 1, whichever comes first.
-Otherwise, you will be a great of the first Plan Very during which was a spirit of the first Plan Very during which become a Participant at the end of the first Plan Year during which you satisfy the hours requirement.
+Otherwise, you will become a Participant at the end of the first Plan Year during which you satisfy the hours requirement.